 Model

 Among the 3 part of indicators, including single player’s ability, teamwork (including local collaboration and crucial chain) and strategies of the whole team, we give the individual’s ability the most weight, because we believe each small move brings the victory.
-Then comes the small range cooperation, such as collaboration of 2 or 3 players.
+Then comes the cooperation on a small scale, such as collaboration of 2 or 3 players.
 At last, although team tactics and mentality affect the result, they won’t share much significance in our model.

 Our model includes 3 parts, structural, configurational and dynamic aspects.